 The study is funded by Swedish Research Council (reg. no. 2023-03128) and Laerdal Foundation (reg. no. 2023-0297).
 However, the funding for this study is partial, and additional funding will be secured during the course of study.
 In case the funding is not secured, the study will be stopped, which will likely to result in an underpowered study.
 But as the intervention in this case is standard of care in many countries and data collection is considered with minimal risk.
 Therefore, risk of harm among participants is minimal and there is potentially direct benefit to the participants who receive the intervention.
 Therefore, benefit-risk ratio is considered favourable, even if the study is underpowered.

-Availability of data and materials {29}References
+Availability of data and materials {29}

+Declarations

+Ethics approval and consent to participate {24}

+Ethics approval has been taken from The George Institute Ethics committee (ECR/272/Indt/DL/2017).

+Consent for publication {32}

+This manuscript does not contain individual personal data from patients.

+Competing interests {28}

+The authors declare that they have no competing interests.

+References

 GBD 2019 Diseases and Injuries Collaborators.
 Injuries—level 1 cause.
 The Lancet 396, (2020).